hilaninio/https---github.com-hilaninio-ASS2--react/README.md

 # Ass2 server-client

 ## about this project
-In the project we created Chat site with three pages:
+In this project we created Chat site with three pages:

 ### Login page
 On this page, existing users can log in to the site using their username and password stored in the server.<br>